Esri/storymap-tour/README.md

 ### Using an existing Feature Service

-Any point Feature Service, Map Service, Shapefile or CSV can be used as a Map Tour data source (add your layer into your web map through ArcGIS.com Map Viewer).
+Any point Feature Service, Map Service, Shapefile or CSV can be used as a Map Tour data source (add your layer into your web map through ArcGIS Online web map viewer).
 The application will try to find the expected attributes using a configurable list of possible field name.

 By default, the valid fields names are: